 - A. An on-line intermediary shall not: - 1.
 Offer investment advice or recommendations absent licensure and residency as stated in section 11-31-308.5(3)(b)(I) or (II); - 2.
-Receive a financial interest in an issuer as compensation for services provided to or on behalf of an issuer; or - 3.
-Hold, manage, possess, or otherwise handle purchaser funds or securities. - B. An on-line intermediary that does nothing more than collect information regarding the purchase of securities pursuant to the Colorado Crowdfunding Act and provides a link to transmit funds to the escrow agent is not conducting any activity prohibited by Rule 51-3.29(A).
+Receive a financial interest in an issuer as compensation for services provided to or on behalf of an issuer unless disclosed on Form CF-2; or - 3.
+Hold, manage, possess, or otherwise handle purchaser funds or securities. - B. An on-line intermediary that does nothing more than collect information regarding the purchase of securities pursuant to the Colorado Crowdfunding Act and provides a link to transmit funds to the escrow agent is not conducting any activity prohibited by Rule 51-3.29(A). - C. The fee charged by an online intermediary may be a variable amount based upon the number of investors in an offering.